AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

 * [Oneplus devices](#Oneplus)

+**These steps are shows how to set up background work and avoid it's termination caused by features of different versions of  Android OS:**

 <a id="Xiaomi"></a>
-## Lock AdGuard in the recent apps list.

-— Swipe down AdGuard to make options visible:
+— Tap on the *recent tasks* button and swipe down AdGuard to make options *visible* (as presented on the screenshot):

 <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/Xiaomi%20Recent%20Tasks.png" width="300">

-— Tap on the "Lock" icon.
+— Tap on the *lock* icon.
 This will not let Xiaomi to close AdGuard automatically.
 It should look like this:

 <img src="https://raw.githubusercontent.com/TheHasagi/AdguardKnowledgeBase/master/pages/05.android/06.solving-problems/09.background-work/Images/Xiaomi%20locked%20app.png" width="300">

-## The next thing to do to make AdGuard work properly is to setup device's battery settings.
+The next thing to do is to make AdGuard work properly.
+You need to setup device's battery settings:

-— Go to _"Battery"_
+— Go to _Battery_

-— Select _"App battery saver"_
+— Select _App battery saver_

 — Find and select _Adguard_